frank038/Qt5desktop2/README.md

 Download in the Release page.

-This is a single application that integrates a desktop and a panel (which are obsolete now).
-It's an union of my SimpleDesktop and Qt5simpledock programs (and has the same features, plus others).
+This is a single application that integrates a desktop and a panel.
+It's an union of my SimpleDesktop and Qt5simpledock programs, which are obsolete now (and has the same features, plus others).

 Features added:
 - can store and manage the notifications (with my program qt5notification, experimental version), if enabled: an icon will appear at the right side of the bar; just click it to show a dialog; the disable button means 'do not disturb mode'; clickable links in the notification body as option to be enabled;